edwardcrompton/rpi-temp/README.md

 # rpi-temp

-Writes a datapoint (e.g. the current temperature) to some location (e.g. a file or API) along with a timestamp.
+Writes a datapoint (e.g. the current temperature) to some location (e.g. a file or API) along with a timestamp, repeating after a certain period of seconds.

-For example, this can be run on cron to write the current temperature from a raspberry pi thermometer to a Google spreadsheet.
+For example, this can be used to write the current temperature from a raspberry pi thermometer to a Google spreadsheet at a specified time interval.
 However, it could be used to write any time sensitive data to any location.

 Different modules can be used to specify what data is recorded and where it is written.